Dictionary » Positive Words » Masterful – Meaning, Definition, Synonyms and Antonyms

 • During the debate, her masterful arguments convinced many people to support her point of view.

-• With masterful strokes, the artist brought the painting to life, capturing every detail perfectly.
+• With masterful strokes, the artist brought the painting to life, capturing every detail precisely.

 Masterful Synonyms: